openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 This phrase specifies that records are to be processed in ascending or descending sequence (depending on the phrase specified), based on the specified keys.

-`data-name-1`
-- Specifies a KEY data item on which the merge, or sort will be based.
-- Each such data-name must identify a data item in a record associated with `file-name-1`.
+`data-name-1` specifies a KEY data item on which the merge, or sort will be based, and each such data-name must identify a data item in a record associated with `file-name-1`.

 The direction of the merge operation depends on the specification of the `ASCENDING` or `DESCENDING` keywords as follows:

-- When `ASCENDING` is specified, the sequence is from the lowest key value to the highest key value.
+When `ASCENDING` is specified, the sequence is from the lowest key value to the highest key value.

-- When `DESCENDING` is specified, the sequence is from the highest key value to the lowest key value.
+When `DESCENDING` is specified, the sequence is from the highest key value to the lowest key value.

 The data-names following the word KEY are listed from left to right in the statement in order of decreasing significance without regard to how they are divided into KEY phrases.